mukaiizawa/Paren/man/man3/sp-begin.md

     (begin EXPR...)

 # DESCRIPTION
-`begin` evaluates EXPR, in the order in which they are given.
+`begin` evaluates EXPRs, in the order in which they are given.

 The values of each form but the last are discarded.